-The Campus' indebtedness consists of bonds payable of \$1.9 million.
+The Campus' indebtedness consists of bonds and notes payable of \$2.2 million.
+No additional bonds were issued during the fiscal year.

-For more detailed information on capital asset and debt activity please refer to Note 4 - Capital Assets and Note 9 - Bonds Payable in the Notes to the Financial Statements.
+For more detailed information on capital asset and debt activity please refer to Note 4 - Capital Assets, Note 9 - Bonds Payable, and Note 10 - Long-Term Liabilities in the Notes to the Financial Statements.